GfSE/SAF-Specification/stereotypes.md

 realizes concept Operational Performer

-An Operational Performer is an element of the Operational Context that is capable to perform Operational Process Activities contributing to a specific identified Operational Capabilitys.
+An Operational Performer is an element of the Operational Context that is capable to perform Operational Process Activities contributing to a specific identified Operational Capabilities.
 An Operational Performer may be any kind of organization, person, or even a system playing a role in one or more Operational Contexts.

 Aliases:
 UAF::OperationalPerformer